Champions League: What to look out for in the knockout stages

 Business is about to pick up.

-The Champions League group stages did not disappoint with a record 308 goals scored and Europe's elite club competition returns with start of the knockout stages.
+The Champions League group stages did not disappoint with a record 308 goals scored - and Europe's elite club competition returns with the start of the knockout stages.

-All four English teams - holders Liverpool, runners-up Tottenham, Chelsea and Manchester City - progressing to the last 16, with last season's finalists both in action in next week.
+All four English teams - holders Liverpool, runners-up Tottenham, Chelsea and Manchester City - progressed to the last 16, with last season's finalists both in action this week.

 European football experts Raphael Honigstein, Julien Laurens and Kristof Terreur discuss the first set of games on BBC Radio 5 Live's Euro Leagues podcast.